-It’s been three months since I deleted my social media accounts.
+It’s been nearly four months since I deleted my social media accounts.
 By “delete” I don’t mean that I simply removed the apps from my phone.
 I mean that I closed the accounts, resulting in the loss of nearly 60,000 followers (if you’re interested in reading my original statement on this, visit my blog post).
 In my post I list a number of reasons for leaving social media, such as follower engagement overly influencing the ways in which I create; an increase in anxiety, brought on my social media; the investment of hundreds of hours per year on with little quantifiable pay-off.

-I’ve had a lot of extra time on my hands over three months since.
+I’ve had a lot of extra time on my hands since leaving.
 Some days I find myself missing the easy affirmations and dopamine hits.
 Social media was like a security blanket in a way-- something I could go to when I was feeling down or work was slow.
 Largely, however, I have learned that my mind has been thriving with the increase of down time.
 I have the space needed not only for inspiration, but more importantly I am afforded the gift of perspective.
 Now that I am not constantly comparing myself and the growth of my business against everyone else in the world, I find myself encouraged by how far my business has grown in such a short amount of time.

 A question I am often asked is whether being off social media has negatively impacted my business.
 Although it may be a bit too early to be certain, I have found that I am actually more productive and have had more work since leaving the platforms behind.
 Let me explain.